PrakharSrivastav/IAPExample/readme.md

 - copy the service account file at client/src/main/resources
 - mvn spring-boot:run
 - this will send a hello world request to server at port 8080 with bearer token

+For more details check the unit tests for server.